tbhacks/magget/README.md

 # pimags
-Quick and dirty scripts for downloading issues of MagPi and Wireframe magazine.
+Quick and dirty scripts for downloading Raspberry Pi magazines.

-Use ./mpget.sh to download MagPi issues, or ./wfget.sh to download Wireframe issues.
-Both take an optional argument to a destination directory which will be created if it does not exist.
+Use mpget.sh to download issues of MagPi, wfget.sh for issues of Wireframe, and hsget.sh for issues of HackSpace.
+All take an optional argument to a destination directory which will be created if it does not exist.
 Otherwise they download to the working directory.

-There may be bugs, the code may not be elegant or efficient, they may stop working if Raspberry Pi changes anything.
-Use at your own risk.
+The code is not very elegant, efficient, or robust.
+It may stop working if Raspberry Pi changes how these magazines are stored or accessed.
+It currently works, but use at your own risk, and always respectfully.